MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-configure-vat-reports.md

 |**Reopen**|Specifies which process to run when a user wants to resubmit an existing VAT report in order to make a correction.|
 |**Print**|Specifies which process to run when a user wants to print a VAT report from the **VAT Report** window.<br /><br /> If you have multiple report formats, you can write a CASE statement to run the appropriate process depending on the user’s selection of menu item.|

- [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] comes with default values for each function, but you can change these to suit your needs.
+ ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> comes with default values for each function, but you can change these to suit your needs.
 For example, if your company wants to submit a VAT report that is printed in a specific format or on specific paper, for example, then you can edit the **Print** function in codeunit 740 to point to a report object that you create.
 This way, you will not have to edit the **VAT Report** window object to access your report because the menu item on the window always just calls codeunit 740 to run whatever the **Print** function specifies.

  In the standard version of this codeunit, more functions exist to handle other pieces of functionality.
 For example, you can change the default implementation to print using a different report, or to accept other values for the VAT Report Config.
 Code field.

 #### To configure VAT reports

-1. In the [!INCLUDE[nav_dev_long](../BusinessFunctionality/DataExchange/includes/nav_dev_long_md.md)], open **Object Designer**.
+1. In the ADD INCLUDE<!--[!INCLUDE[nav_dev_long](../BusinessFunctionality/DataExchange/includes/nav_dev_long_md.md)]-->, open **Object Designer**.

 2. Open codeunit 740 in design mode.